bdrainer/AP_Deploy/InstallationGuide.md

 ### Steps

+1. set `export IAT_DEPLOY_SECRET_KEY=replace-with-your-key` in your bash profile to any secret key of your choice.
+    * __IMPORTANT__ - The value can be anything, but once set don't change it.
+    * The value is used to encrypt secrets.
+    * They are decrypted by the config service.
+    * The key you encrypt with must be the same the config service decrypts with.
+1. source the bash profile so any terminal window you are working from will have the environment variable set.
 1. Open [gradle.properties](gradle.properties)
-1. set `encrypt_key`
-    * !IMPORTANT!
-The value can be anything, but once set don't change it.
-    * The value is used to encrypt secrets.
-They are decrypted by the config service.
-The key you encrypt with must be the same the config service decrypts with.
-1. set `docker_repository`
-    * The location the k8s cluster pulls docker images from.
-Images like ims, iat, config-service, etc.
-    * Example: `smarterbalanced`
 1. set `aws_state_store_name`
-    * Example: `kops-iat-stage-state-store`
+    * Example: `kops-iat-production-state-store`
 1. set `k8s_cluster_name`
     * Example: ap-iat.smarterbalanced.org
 1. set `k8s_node_zone`